Agentic AI: agents that do the work, not just talk about it

 Autonomy without guardrails is how agents make expensive mistakes:

-- Scoped permissions — only the tools it needs; write actions are gated.
+- Scoped permissions — only the tools it needs; write actions gated.

 - Human-in-the-loop checkpoints on anything irreversible — sending money, emailing a customer, deleting data.